BOYS AND GIRLS TENNIS

 9. Forfeiture: Failure to arrive within 15 minutes of the scheduled start time will result in penalties being assessed before forfeiture is declared.
 Any exception will be determined by the appeals panel.

 10. Coaches' Responsibility: Coaches, or school-designated alternates, must be present during play and responsible for the conduct of their players.
+Any coach can call a warning on any player in the tournament.

 Section XI Individual Tournament